Simons Symposia

 Elizabeth Roy

-The Simons Foundation’s Mathematics and Physical Sciences division is currently soliciting proposals for its Simons Symposia series, which brings together mathematicians, theoretical physicists and theoretical computer scientists to interact and collaborate in a series of three symposia, held every second year and focusing on one topic or a tightly connected group of topics.
+The Simons Foundation’s Mathematics and Physical Sciences division invites proposals for its Simons Symposia series, which brings together mathematicians, theoretical physicists and theoretical computer scientists to interact and collaborate in a series of three symposia, held every two years and focusing on one topic or a tightly connected group of topics.

-The first meetings in the new series will start in the winter or spring of 2020.
-The foundation expects to select up to one mathematics and one theoretical physics or theoretical computer science series to start in 2020.
+The first meetings in the new series will start in the winter or spring of 2023, and the foundation expects to select up to one in either mathematics, theoretical physics or theoretical computer science series.

 Format of a Symposium Series

 Each symposium in the series may have up to 23 participants, including its organizing committee (two to four leaders in a field).
-It will have a focused theme and a schedule that leaves plenty of time for collaboration and open-ended discussion.
+It will have a schedule that leaves sufficient time for collaborations and open-ended discussions, with up to four lectures per day over five days.
 In some areas, a tight focus on a new research development or a specific research problem would be appropriate; in others, a symposium might help set an agenda for the field.
 Please see previous Simons Symposia for reference.

 Participation

-Participation in a symposium is by invitation only and participants are required to attend all events during the symposium.
+Participation in a symposium is by invitation only.
+Participants are required to attend all events during the symposium.
 The Simons Foundation will issue invitations upon the recommendation of the organizers.
-The foundation will also make travel arrangements for all symposium participants and will provide support at the conference site.
-All expenses, including travel, lodging and meals, will be paid by the foundation.
+The foundation will also make travel arrangements for all participants and will provide support at the conference site.
+All expenses, including travel, lodging and meals, will be covered by the foundation.

 Criteria for Judging Proposals